Tanaya-27/simple-dice-game/README.md

 # Python dice game
-A simple dice game built in python, involving authentication and score keeping, which can:
+A simple dice game built in python using IDLE, involving authentication and score keeping, which can:
 - Allow users to login, check that password matches authorised password
 - Allow two players to roll two 6-sided dice
 - Allow each player to play 5 rounds